 You can regularly read the words he’s painstakingly arranged into sentences all over the place, most notably in his regular column in the Sydney Morning Herald.

 He is also the author of the acclaimed The Short and Excruciatingly Embarrassing Reign of Captain Abbott (Allen & Unwin, 2015), described by Richard King at The Australian as “A piece of political portraiture shot through with an antic, larrikin spirit”, and by the Sydney Morning Herald’s Anson Cameron as “A well-researched call of bullshit… bravely written with the cliff of defamation at the author’s back”.

 That was followed in 2016 by The Curious Story of Malcolm Turnbull: the Incredible Shrinking Man in the Top Hat. described by Fairfax’s Steven Carroll as “an entertaining approach that transforms familiar political figures, advisers and media commentators into unfamiliar ones and captures the unreal, circus-like nature of Australian politics”.

-In November 2017 his third book, The Long and Winding Road to the Top: 50 (or so) Songs That Made Australia will be published though Allen & Unwin.
+In November 2017 his third book, The Long and Winding Way to the Top: 50 (or so) Songs That Made Australia will be published though Allen & Unwin.

 He’s also been published in lots of other places over the years, including Rolling Stone, Time Out, the Guardian, NME, GQ, Elle, Australian Guitar, Blunt, The Big Issue, The Vine, King’s Tribune, Cosmos, Popular Science, the Sunday Telegraph and its related News Ltd titles in other states, Voyeur, Daily Life, NineMSN, fasterlouder, The Drum (ABC), Mess+Noise, Navy Outlook, every single Australian street press that has ever existed, and on blogs on the prestigious Internet.